sebasth/pam_netns/README.md

  *NOTE:* By default namespaces configured with `ip netns` are not preserved across reboots.
 You need to write your own script to restore them on boot.

 Place configuration in `/etc/security/pam_netns.conf`.
 Configuration file contains one username and network namespace name per line.
+Do not use hash comments.
 To map user *test* to *ns0*:

     test ns0

 Configure PAM to use this module when creating a session.
-For debian based distributions add to the end of `/etc/pam.d/common-session`:
+For CentOSn based distributions add to the end of `/etc/pam.d/sshd`:

-    optional pam_python.so /etc/secirity/pam_python/pam_netns.py
+    session optional pam_python.so /etc/secirity/pam_python/pam_netns.py

 Possible options: